-The first year of aircraft ownership involves a number of costs and administrative tasks that aren't fully visible during the purchase process.
-Pilots who go in with a realistic picture of what to expect have a smoother transition than those who encounter the full cost of ownership piecemeal.
-Here's what the first 100 hours typically involve.
+The first year of aircraft ownership has a lot of costs and small administrative tasks that aren't fully visible in the purchase paperwork.
+Owners who go in with realistic expectations have a smoother first year than those who encounter the full picture piecemeal at $300 a time.

-If you got a thorough pre-buy inspection (and you should have), the inspector handed you a list of squawks ranging from "fix before you fly" to "watch this."
-In the first weeks, you'll work through the list — some items will be cheaper than expected, some won't.
+If you got a thorough pre-buy (you should have), the inspector handed you a list ranging from "fix before you fly" to "watch this."
+The first weeks are about working through it.

-First-time owners often underestimate the cost of transitioning from "ferry condition" to "my standards."
-Items the pre-buy flagged as minor might include chafed wiring, a sticky primer, a slow oil leak at the valve cover gasket.
-Each one is $100–$500; together they add up.
+First-time owners underestimate the cost of going from "ferry condition" to "my standards."
+The pre-buy list of minor items often includes chafed wiring, a sticky primer, a slow oil leak at the valve cover gasket.
+Each $100–$500.
+Together they add up.

-If you're a lower-time pilot (under 500 hours, or under 100 hours in type), your first-year insurance premium will be higher than what experienced pilots quote you.
+Lower-time pilots (under 500 hours total or under 100 hours in type) pay first-year premiums that are noticeably higher than what experienced pilots quote you.
 You're a higher risk profile until you've logged time in the specific aircraft.

-Document your checkout flights and time-in-type as you accumulate it.
-When you renew, your hours in type are leverage for a lower premium.
+Document your checkout flights and time in type carefully.
+That's the leverage for a lower year-two quote.

 The mechanic relationship is the most important ongoing relationship in aircraft ownership.
-A good A&P/IA who knows your aircraft saves you money and headaches; a mediocre one creates them.
+A good A&P/IA who knows your aircraft saves you real money and real headaches.
+A mediocre one creates both.

-Even if you did a thorough pre-buy six months ago, the first annual will find things.
-The pre-buy is a snapshot; the annual is a comprehensive examination by an IA who's responsible for the airworthiness determination.
+Even after a thorough pre-buy six months earlier, the first annual will find things.
+The pre-buy is a snapshot.
+The annual is a comprehensive examination by an IA who's putting their certificate on the line for the airworthiness call.

-Budget $2,000–$5,000 for the first annual after a new-to-you purchase, even with a clean pre-buy.
-Items the previous owner knew about and deferred often surface.
-The IA may have different standards than the A&P who did your pre-buy.
+Budget $2,000–$5,000 for the first annual after a new-to-you purchase even after a clean pre-buy.
+Items the previous owner deferred surface.
+The IA's standards may be different from the A&P who did your pre-buy.
+Some discoveries are positive (the previous owner did better work than the logs suggest); some are not.

-Pay attention to what the IA finds — these are your aircraft's weak points.
-Log them, address them, and track them going forward.
+Pay attention to what the IA finds.
+Those items are your aircraft's specific weak points.
+Log them, address them, and track them going forward — they tell you where to focus pre-flight attention.
+The full breakdown of what an annual covers and how to prepare is in our annual inspection guide.

-After the first 3–6 months, you'll have enough data to build an accurate cost picture.
-The number most first-time owners find surprising is how much fixed costs dominate total operating cost.
+After 3–6 months you'll have enough data to build a real cost model.
+The number most first-time owners find surprising: how much fixed costs dominate total operating cost.

 |---|---|---|